cakephp/docs/en/core-libraries/events.rst

 .. versionadded:: 2.1

-Creating maintainable applications is both a science and and art.
+Creating maintainable applications is both a science and an art.
 It is well-known that a key for having good quality code is making your objects loosely coupled and strongly cohesive at the same time.
-Cohesion means that all method and properties for a class are strongly related to the class itself and it is not trying to do the job other object should be doing, while loosely coupling is the measure of how little a class is "wired" to external objects, and how much that class is depending on them.
+Cohesion means that all methods and properties for a class are strongly related to the class itself and it is not trying to do the job other objects should be doing, while loosely coupling is the measure of how little a class is "wired" to external objects, and how much that class is depending on them.